 One example of a scripture that specifically states that people have seen God is Exodus 24:9-10a, which says, “Then Moses went up, also Aaron, Nadab, and Abihu, and seventy of the elders of Israel, and they saw the God of Israel.”

-Also, in regard to Exodus 24:9-10a, Norman Geisler, Ph.D. and Thomas Howe, M.A., state on page 83 of their book entitled When Critics Ask,
+With regard to the same scripture, Norman Geisler, Ph.D. and Thomas Howe, M.A., state on page 83 of their book entitled When Critics Ask,

 [I]t is clear from the description and from other passages of Scripture (Ex.
 33:19-20; Num.
 12:8; John 1:18), that what these people saw was not theessence of God, but rather a visual representation of the glory of God.
 Even when Moses asked to see God’s glory (Ex.
 33:18-23), it was only a likeness of God which Moses saw (cf. Num.
 12:8 where the Hebrew word temunah – “form,” “likeness” – is used), and not the very essence of God.